 The basic land use standards for the Resort site are established under several documents that have been approved by the County of Lake Board of Supervisors.
-These include: 1) Lake County General Plan General Plan designation Resort Commercial, 2) The proposed Guenoc Valley District Zoning Ordinance, 3) the Specific Plan of Development ("SPOD"), 4) the Maha Wildfire Prevention Plan, 5) the Tentative Subdivision Maps, and 6) the Maha Resort Guenoc Valley Development Agreement (collectively, the "Governing Documents").
+These include: 1) Lake County General Plan designation Resort Commercial, 2) The Guenoc Valley District Zoning Ordinance, 3) the Specific Plan of Development ("SPD"), 4) the Guenoc Valley Wildfire Prevention Plan, 5) the Tentative Subdivision Maps, 6) the Guenoc Valley Resort Development Agreement, and 7) the Mitigation Monitoring and Reporting Program (MMRP) (collectively, the "Governing Documents").